 Limits on Work Hours: In general, you should not work more than 20 hours a week during any week in which classes are held, and no more than 40 hours a week at other times, including summer.
 Domestic students who exceed these limits may jeopardize their status as a "full- time student" under Internal Revenue Service rules, which may affect the ability of their parents to claim federal education tax credits for them and may subject them to FICA taxes during the school year.
-International students who exceed these limits may jeopardize to status.
+International students who exceed these limits may jeopardize their student visa status.

 Work Opportunities: On-campus employment opportunities include work in the University's food service, athletics, physical plant department, libraries, laboratories, art gallery and studios, and academic and administrative offices.
-The current range of hourly wages for on-campus student employment is from \$9.00 to \$14.00.
+The current range of hourly wages for on-campus student employment is from \$12.00 to \$14.00.
 Paychecks are issued directly to student employees on a biweekly basis.
 It is your responsibility to see that your hours of employment are properly recorded on timesheets and that the timesheets are submitted to your supervisor for timely approval.
+The University does not replace declined or unearned work eligibility with grant funding.
+Students can utilize outside scholarships or student/parent loan options to help cover any work eligibility not used.

-Resident Assistant (RA) Positions: RA positions are available through a highly competitive Application and training process with appointments made for one academic year.
-RA positions are paid through an annual stipend equivalent to the room cost.
+Resident Assistant (RA) Positions: RA positions are available through a highly competitive application and training process with appointments made for one academic year.
+RA positions are paid through an annual stipend equivalent to the cost of your room.
 Per federal regulations this amount is included as part of the financial aid award.
 The RA stipend replaces items in the financial aid package in the following order: unmet federal need, Federal Work Study, Federal Unsubsidized Loans, Federal Subsidized Loans, Rochester National Grant.
 Since every financial aid application is different, if you have questions contact your financial aid counselor.